Dream of: 17 January 1986 "Slashed Necks"

 I began wondering how much the ambulance was going to cost.
 The beds obviously had to be prepared for each emergency.
 It would probably be quite expensive.

 One doctor began looking at George and the woman.
-He explained that the wounds weren't deep.
-But when he referred to George he called him " J.R.
+He explained that the wounds were not deep.
+When he referred to George, he called him " J.R.
 Ewing" (the name of a character in the television series "Dallas").
 The doctor spoke of how rich J.R. was.
 He also talked about how J.R. liked to row boats.
-Apparently J.R. often took parts in rowing contests.
+Apparently, J.R. often took parts in rowing contests.